 Mobile: +65 9796 5500

 Tel: +65 6816 1264

 Mobile: +65 9113 6621

-KISA is a government agency dedicated to promoting Internet & information security & contributing to Korea’s Intercontinental Competitiveness.
-KISA has set ‘Internet Promotion’ for the future & ‘Information Security’ for our safety as its primary tasks, & is focusing on enhancing the information security capacity of Korea’s ICT industry while expanding intercontinental cooperative partnerships based on the K-ICT Security Development Strategy, in order that these twin pillars may serve as the core competencies of the future Korea in equal & harmonious measure.
+KISA is a government agency dedicated to promoting Internet and information security & contributing to Korea’s Worldwide Competitiveness.
+KISA has set ‘Internet Promotion’ for the future & ‘Information Security’ for our safety as its primary tasks, & is focusing on enhancing the information security capacity of Korea’s ICT industry while expanding international cooperative partnerships based on the K-ICT Security Development Strategy, in order that these twin pillars may serve as the core competencies of the future Korea in equal and harmonious measure.
 KISA, founded in 2009 through a merger of three separate organizations, is dedicated to developing Korea’s Internet industry & information security capabilities.
 As an Internet & security promotion agency armed with international competitiveness, KISA will maintain its commitment to creating a safe & happy Internet global.